2024 | piano | 9 minutes | 14th September 2024 Melbourne, Australia |

 The Blackbird's Song of Peace for solo flute was composed in 2003, and is dedicated to the late Geoffrey Tozer (pictured), who was one of the finest pianists Australia has produced.
 He gave the composer the opening 3 bars, an actual blackbird call that Tozer had transcribed in Tasmania in 1964.
 The music is based on a seven note scale extracted from the Blackbird's call, and the work's title reflects the coincidence that composition of the work was begun on 20th March 2003, the first day of the U.S. invasion of Iraq.

-The Blackbird's Song of Piece is available on CD at Move Records, performed by Italian flautist Luciano Tristaino of Trio Altrove 1.3
+The Blackbird's Song of Piece is available on CD (Move Records), performed by Italian flautist Luciano Tristaino of Trio Altrove 1.3

 ocean greyness for solo clarinet was composed in May 2003, and first performed by Paul Todd, during a Melbourne Composers League concert at the Retro Café, Fitzroy on 1st June 2003.
 Minor revisions to the score were undertaken in 2022.